Engin-Boot/modularity-cpp-patreshubham94/README.md

 There are 25 possible pairs of colors.

-- Each pair of colors maps to a corresponding number
+- Each pair of colors maps to a corresponding number.
 - Such numbers translate to a pair of colors - a major color and a minor color.